NielsPilgaard/Scientia/.github/README.md

 *   You may NOT make Scientia content as this time.

+### <span style="font-size: 24px;">Testing</span>

+Join the Scientia Discord, and ask for permission to test the modpack.
+If accepted, follow these steps to setup the modpack:

+1) Download the latest manifest from the #files channel
+2) Import the manifest to Twitch or MultiMC

+You're done!

+There are a few things I would like testers to consider/look for:

+* Bugs of course, gotta squash 'em all.
+* Things you find boring/tedious
+* Things that need small optimizations, such as advancement text and textures.

+I would also appreciate if you let me know what you think of the gameplay, especially if you didn't like it :)

 ### <span style="font-size: 24px;">Contributing</span>

-Join the Scientia Discord, and ask for permission to contribute/test the modpack.
+Join the Scientia Discord, and ask for permission to contribute to the modpack.
 If accepted, follow these steps to setup your workspace:

 1) Fork the Scientia repository.
 2) Clone your fork to your PC, I recommend using [Sourcetree](https://www.sourcetreeapp.com/).